Handling handlers

 The rt decorator modifies the yoyo function by adding an rt() method.
 This method returns the route path associated with the handler.
 It’s a convenient way to reference the route of a handler function dynamically.

-In the example, yoyo.rt() is used as the value for hx_post.
+In the example, yoyo.to() is used as the value for hx_post.
 This means when the div is clicked, it will trigger an HTMX POST request to the route of the yoyo handler.
 This approach allows for flexible, DRY code by avoiding hardcoded route strings and automatically updating if the route changes.

 This pattern is particularly useful in larger applications where routes might change, or when building reusable components that need to reference their own routes dynamically.